Thrift Store Finds : Vintage Christmas

-I had some great lucky Vintage Christmas thrift store finds, which I thought I’d show you before everything gets put away.
+I had some great lucky Vintage Christmas thrift store finds over the past several months, which I used for our 2019 decorating.

 It was fun sprinkling these new-to-me items amoungst our existing vintage Christmas things.
 I took some photos of how our home looked over the holidays, making sure to include a glimpse of every one of these items, which I’ll be posting tomorrow.
 So, if you fancy a little “treasure hunt / spot the new items” fun, come on back to see these items in action!